jacob-s-mason/jacob-s-mason.github.io/README.md

 - [Github Repository for this project (Currently Collecting Data)] (https://github.com/jacob-s-mason/Benfords-Law-and-Russell-2000)
 - Pulling daily data for all securties in the Russell 2000
 - Starting on 2/24/2025
-- After pullling data for 30-45 Days, then I will begin to examine the transitional probablities of the securities based on different time periods.
+- After pulling data for 30-45 Days, then I will begin to examine the transitional probabilities of the securities based on different time periods.

 ## Econometrics and Model Building
-- Most of my graduate work was conducted with observational ecomomic data.
+- Most of my graduate work was conducted with observational economic data.
 - Models are valuable when they are clear and explainable.
 - Most AI/Machine Learning models are enigmatic black boxes.
 - My model work may seem basic at first but it is the solid, simple things which are often most useful.